eirikenriquez/eirikenriquez/README.md

 Here are a few projects I'm proud of:

+### Game Development

 - [The Lost Relics](https://github.com/L-s-a-r-a-h/COMP602-The-Lost-Relics): A platformer game created in Unity, a collaborative effort by an Agile team of 5 for a University assignment.
 - [Tiny Hungry Shark](https://github.com/eirikenriquez/Tiny-Hungry-Shark): A fun and challenging game created with a friend for My First Game Jam: Winter 2023, showcasing our creativity.

+### Hardware and Software
 - [Intel NUC 7 OpenCore EFI](https://github.com/eirikenriquez/nuc7-opencore): An EFI configuration using OpenCore to run MacOS on an Intel NUC7 hackintosh, exploring hardware and software synergy.

+### Web Development
 - [CAT or DOG](https://github.com/eirikenriquez/CatOrDog): A silly little quiz game about guessing whether an image is of a cat or a dog, created using React.

+### Optimisation and Research
-- [PERRINN 424 Hypercar Simulator Genetic Algorthm](https://github.com/ShawnHiewRenHaw/project-424-unity): Final Year R&D project at AUT.
+- [PERRINN 424 Hypercar Simulator Lap Time Optimisation](https://github.com/ShawnHiewRenHaw/project-424-unity): Final Year R&D project at AUT.
 Collaborated with 4 awesome teammates to create an optimization algorithm for achieving faster lap times in the hypercar simulator.

 ## Connect with Me